albertiaedev/frontend/README.md

-# Frontend_Development
+# UI/UX
-In this repository you can find the code for many frontend webpages and websites made with html, css and others.
+In this repository you can find the code for many templates for UI/UX webpages and websites made with html, css and others.